Procopius: Career

+Death

 It is not certain when Procopius died.
-Many historians—including Howard-Johnson, Cameron, and Geoffrey Greatrex—date his death to 554, but there was an urban prefect of Constantinople (praefectus urbi Constantinopolitanae) who called Procopius in 562.
+Many historians—including Howard-Johnson, Cameron, and Geoffrey Greatrex—date his death to 554, but there was an urban prefect of Constantinople (praefectus urbi Constantinopolitanae) who was called Procopius in 562.
 In that year, Belisarius was implicated in a conspiracy and was brought before this urban prefect.

-In fact, some scholars have argued that Procopius died at least a few years after 565 as he unequivocally states in the beginning of his Secret History that he planned to publish it after the death of Justinian for fear he would be tortured and killed by the emperor (or even by general Belisarius) if the emperor (or the general) learned about what Procopius wrote (his scathing criticism of the emperor, of his wife, of Belisarius, of the general's wife, Antonia: calling the former "demons in human form" and the latter incompetent and treacherous) in this later history.
-However, most scholars believe that the Secret History was written in 550 and remained unpublished during Procopius' lifetime.

 Writings

-The writings of Procopius are the primary source of information for the rule of the emperor Justinian I. Procopius was the author of a history in eight books on the wars prosecuted by Justinian, a panegyric on the emperor's public works projects throughout the empire, and a book known as the Secret History that claims to report the scandals that Procopius could not include in his officially sanctioned history for fear of angering the emperor, his wife, Belisarius, and the general's wife and had to wait until all of them were dead to avoid retaliation.
+The writings of Procopius are the primary source of information for the rule of the emperor Justinian I. Procopius was the author of a history in eight books on the wars prosecuted by Justinian, a panegyric on the emperor's public works projects throughout the empire, and a book known as the Secret History that claims to report the scandals that Procopius could not include in his officially sanctioned history for fear of angering the emperor, his wife, Belisarius, and the general's wife Antonia.

 History of the Wars

 Procopius's Wars or History of the Wars (Ὑπὲρ τῶν Πολέμων Λόγοι, Hypèr tōn Polémon Lógoi, "Words on the Wars"; De Bellis, "On the Wars") is his most important work, although less well known than the Secret History.
-The first seven books seem to have been largely completed by 545 and may have been published as a unit.
+The first seven books seem to have been largely completed by 545 and may have been published as a set.
 They were, however, updated to mid-century before publication, with the latest mentioned event occurring in early 551.
-The eighth and final book brings the history to 553.
+The eighth and final book brought the history to 553.